-instrumental in procuring the accommodation.- The Bank asked, and I have no dult expected nothing else but ample security for their noney.- And though the above endorsers are worth two him dred thousand dollars, yet to observe strictly the rules of the Bank, its officers required of me a town endorser, or what was tantamount to it.
-This was it subjected me, very generously offered me the same accommodation.
-Thus then a loan sought in consequence of an urgent and unforseen necessity, created by as unexpected an act of perfidy-acquired in the most open manner-upon the best securityfrom an institution whose business it is to lend monev for main-professing to be impartial in its favors. and made in strict compliance with its rules, has been tortured into a peace offering, designed and so received by me, to quiet my opposition to its reestablishment | Language tails me to express, in a sense of becoming son respect, the scorn which is due to such heartless dliberality.
-I will, however. do the officers of the Bank the justice to say, I do not believe they intended their agency in this matter. to have any such effect, and therefore can not be so illiberal as to expect it, whatever may be the views of a single director, in the unkind and not less talse suggestion to which his gratuitous information has diver rise.
-I have taken the liberty to mention the names of my endorsers, with no motive of an estentations display of the high character, with which my credit has been supported, but to avail myself of their distinemislied reputation to sustain the facts of my statement, so far as connected with the Bank transaction; and to a public not always too credulous or ould.
+The Bank asked, and I have no doubt expected, nothing else but ample security for their money.
+And though the above endorsers are worth two hundred thousand dollars, yet to observe strictly the rules of the Bank, its officers required of me a town endorser, or what was tantamount to it.
+This was complied with.
+But a day or two after, General Van Ness, the President of one of the City Banks, hearing of my loss and the great inconvenience to which it subjected me, very generously offered me the same accommodation.
+Thus then a loan sought in consequence of an urgent and unforseen necessity, created by as unexpected an act of perfidy-acquired in the most open manner-upon the best security-from an institution whose business it is to lend money for gain-professing to be impartial in its favors, and made in strict the accommodation.

+compliance with its rules, has been tortured into a peace offering, designed and so receive ed by me, to quiet my opposition to its reestablishment!
+Language fails me to express, in a sense of becoming self-respect, the scorn which is due to such heartless illiberality.
+I will, however, do the officers of the Bank the justice to say, I do not believe they intended their agency in this matter to have any such effect, and therefore cannot be so illiberal as to expect it, whatever may be the views of a single director, in the unkind and not less false suggestion to which his gratuitous information has given rise.
+I have taken the liberty to mention the names of my endorsers, with no motive of an ostentatious display of the high character, with which my credit has been supported. but to avail myself of their distinguished reputation to sustain the facts of my statement, so far as connected with the Bank transaction: and to a public not always too credulous or indulgent towards a narrative intended to refute a slander, I have thought it not amiss to tender a list of the witnesses.
+A. S. CLAYTON.